osigaud/rl_teaching_and_thoughts/content/authors/admin/_index.md

     url: https://www.isir.upmc.fr

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include reinforcement learning and AI for robotics
+bio: My research interests include Reinforcement Learning and AI for robotics

 # Social Networking
 # Need to use another icon?
 Simply download the SVG icon to your `assets/media/icons/` folder.